tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

 ![PCA, t-SNE and UMAP)](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/PCA%2C%20t-SNE%20and%20UMAP.png)

    - PCA is a <ins> linear</ins> method that identifies the directions of maximum variance in the data, making it fast and effective for capturing global structure but less suited for non-linear relationships.
 PCA is generally faster and preferred for preliminary analysis or when the relationships in the data are primarily linear.

+   - A marketing team wants to analyze customer purchasing behavior using multiple features like frequency of purchases and product categories.
+They use principal component analysis (PCA) to reduce dimensionality.
+What advantages does PCA offer over other techniques?<br/>
+Transforms features to capture data variance<br/>
+(PCA effectively reduces the dimensionality of the dataset by transforming features into principal components that capture most of the data's variance.
+This can enable a simplified analysis with fewer features without significantly sacrificing the ability to interpret underlying patterns or relationships in the data.)

    - t-SNE, on the other hand, is a <ins> non-linear</ins> technique that excels at preserving local structures, often revealing clusters within high-dimensional data, but it can be computationally <ins> expensive and is sensitive to hyperparameters.
    - UMAP, also non-linear, is similar to t-SNE in preserving local structure but is <ins> faster, scalable, </ins>and tends to maintain both local and GLOBAL relationships better.
 UMAP is often preferred for <ins>larger</ins> datasets or when maintaining both global and local patterns is crucial, while t-SNE might be used for finer cluster analysis in smaller datasets.

 Link: https://biostatsquid.com/pca-umap-tsne-comparison/

+- A data scientist receives a large transaction log without any labels.
+What is the primary objective of applying an unsupervised algorithm to this data?<br/>
+Discover hidden structures and similarities without labels<br/>
+(Unsupervised learning reveals natural groupings or patterns that exist in raw, unlabeled data.)

 [Cheat Sheet: Building Unsupervised Learning Models](https://author-ide.skills.network/render?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZF9pbnN0cnVjdGlvbnNfdXJsIjoiaHR0cHM6Ly9jZi1jb3Vyc2VzLWRhdGEuczMudXMuY2xvdWQtb2JqZWN0LXN0b3JhZ2UuYXBwZG9tYWluLmNsb3VkLzZHc1pBUjRESFkwR3gzTEs2Nk1YT1EvTTRMMyUyMENoZWF0JTIwU2hlZXQtVjIubWQ_dD0xNzQ2MTI3NTEzIiwidG9vbF90eXBlIjoiaW5zdHJ1Y3Rpb25hbC1sYWIiLCJhdGxhc19maWxlX2lkIjoyNTI1MzMsImFkbWluIjpmYWxzZSwiaWF0IjoxNzU3Njk3MjI4fQ.7K7a8s3ZyDqD6YKJYD5Em0ib-VGN9YPOLHdWr6iaS-0)